StudioEtrange/ConfigTree/docs/getting_started.rst

 consists of two parts: API and frontend.
 So our imaginable team should consist of two sub-teams: API developers and frontend developers.

-The frontend team does not care about backend logs, but they want to debug logging level of frontend.
+The frontend team does not care about backend logs, but they want to have debug logging level on frontend.
 They also work on templates, and want to switch off caching and switch on reloading options, and so on.
+While the backend team needs slightly different configuration.

 So let's create a directory for development configuration with three files::